Serenata, 50 mg 30 pcs

 Overdose

-Serious symptoms of Sertraline overdose have not been found, even when administered in high doses.
-However, severe poisoning may occur when administered concomitantly with other drugs or ethanol.
+Severe symptoms from an overdose of sertraline have not been identified, even when the drug is prescribed in large doses.
+However, when administered simultaneously with other drugs or ethanol, severe poisoning may occur.

-Overdose may cause serotonin syndrome with nausea, vomiting, drowsiness, tachycardia, agitation, dizziness, psychomotor agitation, diarrhea, increased sweating, myoclonus and hyperreflexia.
+Overdose can cause serotonin syndrome with nausea, vomiting, drowsiness, tachycardia, agitation, dizziness, psychomotor agitation, diarrhea, increased sweating, myoclonus and hyperreflexia.

-Treatment: there are no specific antidotes.
-Intensive supportive therapy and constant monitoring of vital body functions is required.
+Treatment: There are no specific antidotes.
+Intensive supportive care and constant monitoring of vital body functions are required.

 Inducing vomiting is not recommended.
-Administration of activated charcoal may be more effective than gastric lavage.
-Airway patency should be maintained.
-Sertraline has a large volume of distribution, so increasing diuresis, performing dialysis, hemoperfusion, or blood transfusion may be ineffective.
+The administration of activated carbon may be more effective than gastric lavage.
+The airway must be maintained.
+Sertraline has a large volume of distribution, and therefore increased diuresis, dialysis, hemoperfusion or blood transfusion may not be effective.

 ---|---|